Wheaton Oral Surgery and Implant Center

 • Nerve Repositioning: The nerve that gives feeling to the bottom lip and chin is known as the inferior alveolar nerve.
 Sometimes this nerve must be relocated in order to place a lower jaw implant.
 The nerve is moved, and the pockets left behind are filled with bone grafting material to prepare for a dental implant.

-If you have been told you need bone grafting and aren’t sure what to expect, please give us a call at Naperville Office Phone Number 630-364-2888.
+If you have been told you need bone grafting and aren’t sure what to expect, please give us a call at Wheaton Oral Surgery and Implant Center Phone Number 630-364-2888.

 The recovery time following dental implant surgery tends to vary, but is usually based on the amount of teeth being implanted, whether or not a bone graft was needed and the individual and how well they manage their recovery.
 Luckily, the science and technology behind dental implants has improved drastically over the last few years, improving post-surgery pain and comfort for patients.